jhelsas/turbulenceJupyterCloud/README.md

 # Content

-### turbulence Jupyter Cloud needs the following libraries and programs installed in your system
+### Turbulence Jupyter Cloud needs the following libraries and programs installed in your system

    - Numpy, Scipy, Matplotlib - for basic numerical and plotting functionality
    - pyFFTW for fast FFTs